 This pumpkin muffin recipe has been my go-to recipe for years.
 Light and moist, perfectly domed and with a lightly crispy top, they are my idea of the perfect pumpkin muffin!

-When it comes to pumpkin muffins, I'm a purist.
+When it comes to pumpkin muffins, I’m a purist.
 My go-to pumpkin muffin recipe for years has been these Simply Perfect Pumpkin Muffins.
 They are the best pumpkin muffins I have ever tried!
 They are the first thing I crave when the weather cools.
 Slightly warm.
 With butter.
 And a cup of tea.

 Tried, tested and reliable, this is a great recipe to enjoy at home, or since it makes a large batch, to make for bake sales or to have lots to share with friends, family and/or neighbours :)